finos/common-domain-model/documentation/source/documentation.rst

 The product qualification is inferred from the product's economic terms through a dedicated logic which navigates the model components.
 It uses the ``isProduct`` Rosetta syntax detailed as part of the *Object Qualification* in the *CDM Modelling Artefacts* section of the documentation

-**The qualification of a Zero-Coupon Fixed-Float Inflation Swap** provides an example of the logic to serve that purpose, which combines Boolean and qualified expressions.

 The CDM makes use of the ISDA taxonomy V2.0 leaf level to qualify the product.
 18 interest rate derivative products have so far been qualified as part of the CDM, in effect representing the full ISDA V2.0 scope.
 The current CDM implementation only qualifies interest rate swaps, as the ISDA taxonomy V2.0 for credit default swap references the transaction type instead of the product features, which values are not publicly available and hence not positioned as a CDM enumeration.

 Follow-up is in progress with the ISDA Credit Group to evaluate whether an alternative product qualification could be developed that would leverage the approach adopted for interest rate derivatives.
 This issue will be addressed as part of later versions of the CDM.

+**The qualification of a Zero-Coupon Fixed-Float Inflation Swap** provides an example of the product qualification logic, which combines Boolean and qualified expressions:

 .. code-block:: Java